developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

 * **Once a grid is created, the number of its columns and rows cannot be changed**.
 * **Layout drag-and-drop and resize features are disabled** when using Grid Layout.
 * **Button drag and resize features are enabled** only after saving the Grid Layout.
-* Style Properties can be configured when using drag-and-drop or grid Layout functions.
+* Style Properties can be configured when using drag-and-drop or grid layout functions.

 -----

 #### Style Properties

 **Background Color -** Specifies the color of the Key Layout.
-Changes appear in the Layout immediately after clicking OK in the color picker.
+Changes appear in the layout immediately after clicking OK in the color picker.

 **Transparency -** Used to select of the transparency from 0 (opaque) to 100 (fully transparent) of the Key Layout Background using a slider.
 Changes appear immediately.